skmonio/FlashCard-Flutter/APP_STORE_UPDATE_GUIDE.md

 - **Android**: Changed from `com.skmonio.taaltrek` to `dutch.flashcard`

 ### 2. App Display Name
-- Updated to "SteveFlashCard" to match your existing Swift app
+- Updated to "Taal Trek" to match your existing Swift app

 ### 3. Version Number
 - Updated to `3.2.0+32` (higher than your existing Swift app at version 3.1)